jwebster2469/ChatGPT-store/README.md

 ### Sourceduty GPTs

-Sourceduty currently has `25` GPTs that will be monetized.

 Approximately `16000` chats have been generated so far.

 Listed below are `284` custom built GPTs sorted into `23` different categories: